This page last updated on December 29, 2022

 The health benefits of kefir and good feeling it promotes make it well worth the effort of keeping a small space in the kitchen dedicated to homemade kefir production is a rewarding race in the long run.

-What is needed to make kefir at home
+What is needed to make homemade kefir in your kitchen?

 - 2 Wide-mouthed glass jars with plastic lid